-On December 31, 2020, our compensation committee adopted the Company's 2021 Senior Management Bonus to Equity Plan, which permitted eligible executives, including each of our named executive officers, to elect to receive 25%, 50%, 75% or 100% of the annual bonus earned during 2023 in the form of a bonus-to-options award, subject to an individual cap equal to the executive's target annual bonus or any maximum dollar amount approved by the Company or the executive may elect to receive in the form of a bonus-to-options award may also be subject to a maximum percentage approved by the Company for such year.
+On December 31, 2020, our compensation committee adopted the Company's 2021 Senior Management Bonus to Equity Plan, which permitted eligible executives, including each of our named executive officers, to elect to receive 25%, 50%, 75% or 100% of the annual bonus earned during 2023 in the form of a bonus-to-options award, subject to an individual cap equal to the executive's target annual bonus or any maximum dollar amount approved by the Company or the executive for such year.
+Effective as of December 14, 2022, the plan was amended to further provide that the amount of the annual bonus an eligible executive may elect to receive in the form of a bonus-to-options award may also be subject to a maximum percentage approved by the Company for such year.
 The maximum percentage that applied for 2023 was 50%.
 The bonus-to-options awards, if any, are fully vested on the grant date and have an exercise price equal to the fair market value of our common stock on the grant date.
 The program reflects our commitment to a "pay for performance" philosophy and further aligns our executive compensation program with the long-term interests of our stockholders because an executive who participates foregoes a portion of his or her annual cash bonus in exchange for an option award that will be valuable only if the stock price increases.